Group Testing: An Information Theory Perspective: A brief review of zero-error nonadaptive group testing A brief review of zero-error group testing

 \sectionmark{A brief review of zero-error group testing}

-In this section, we discuss nonadaptive group testing with a zero error criterion -- that is, we must be certain that any defective set of a given size can be accurately decoded.
+In this section, we discuss nonadaptive group testing with under the zero error criterion -- that is, we must be certain of recovering the defective set (of a given size), without any error probability.
 In particular, we examine the important concepts of separable and disjunct matrices.
 The literature in this area is deep and wide-ranging, and we shall barely scratch the surface here.
 The papers of Kautz and Singleton \cite{kautz} and D'yachkov and Rykov \cite{dyachkov-rykov} are classic early works in this area, while the textbook of Du and Hwang \cite{du-hwang} provides a comprehensive survey.

-The following definitions for test matrices are well known -- see for example \cite[Chapter 7]{du-hwang} -- and are important for studying zero-error nonadaptive group testing.